OpenDataforWeb3-sandbox/Grant-Review-Dashboard/README.md

 How to get involved?
 Well, if you like challanges you are in for a huge one, the Grant Review Dashboard is a very complex project and it remains largely part of an unsolved problem because it involves multiple areas such as:
--anti-sybil approaches(defending public goods from bad actors) -anti grant fraud automation, involving turning signal into [Legos](https://gov.gitcoin.co/t/public-goods-legos-roadmap/12546), but not limited to
+-anti-sybil approaches(defending public goods from bad actors) -anti grant fraud automation, involving turning signals into [Legos](https://gov.gitcoin.co/t/public-goods-legos-roadmap/12546) and displaying them
--the development of completely new digital tools that should work optimally in a live grant environment(during the Gitcoin rounds)
--pulling and working with onchain data that can be easily visualized on the Dashboard
+-creating a LEGO logic that will flag the grants with a level of accuracy and precission that make the dashboard trustworthy -pulling and working with onchain data that can be visualized on the Dashboard

 You read until here and still are confused?
 Well if you are looking for inspiration you can check out these anti-sybil dashboards built by the amazing people that participated in past ODC Hackatons:
 [GrantLooker-by Kikura](https://www.grantlooker.xyz/projects)